GDPRxiv/crawler/pygdpr/README.md

 virtual environment.

 It is strongly recommended that users utilize a virtual environment when installing this package.
-To create and activate one:
+See below to create and activate one.

 _In a directory:_

-* venv:
+1. venv:

     ```sh
     virtualenv myEnvName
      ```

-* Activate the virtual environment:
+2. Activate the virtual environment:

     ```sh
       virtualenv myEnvName